BUNPC/ninjaCap2/README.md

 https://github.com/BUNPC/Homer3
 Don't forget to install the toolbox by running "setpaths" (see AtlasViewer/Homer3 documentation).

-## 2. Get the latest version of ninjaCap code
+## 2. Get the latest version of ninjaCap2 code
-you are already here: make a local copy of this repository (https://github.com/neuluce/ninjaCap).
+you are already here: make a local copy of this repository (https://github.com/neuluce/ninjaCap2).
-Add the function "generate.m" in the ninjacap root directory to matlabs default paths.

 ## 3. Install Blender 2.82 64Bit
-Please note that the ninjacap python script may or may not be compatible with older/other versions, as blender python commands might be subject to changes over time.
+Please note that the ninjacap2 python script may or may not be compatible with older/other versions, as blender python commands might be subject to changes over time.
 You can get it here:		https://www.blender.org/download/releases/2-82/